Date: 10 Jul 1939

 The police report stated that Margaret Jackson's doctors conclusions were that Margaret Jackson died by strangulation and that injuries to her left lung indicated that she had been knocked down on her back on a hard surface and that the condition of her intestines shewed that her death had taken place about thirty minutes after the commencement of her meal, which they said was also later confirmed by the subsequent feeding and X-Ray examination of a subject, similar in all respects to Margaret Jackson.
 Further, the report stated that examination of a number of test meal Radiograms also supported that belief.
 The report added that the subject woman of the experiment was personally known by Margaret Jackson's doctor and was as nearly physically similar as possible.

 After the post-mortem was carried out the police and the pathologist went back to the house and made a complete search of the premises but could find no blood to indicate that Margaret Jackson had been struck anywhere else other than the bed.
-Also, no implement was found in the house that could have been used as the murder weapon, with the only item in the room that could have been used to inflict the wounds to her head was a small metal pepper pot that had stood on the bedroom mantelpiece which the pathologist took away for examination.
+Also, no implement was found in the house that could have been used as the murder weapon, with the only item in the room that could have been used to inflict the wounds to her head being a small metal pepper pot that had stood on the bedroom mantelpiece which the pathologist took away for examination.

 When the alarm clock was examined, it was found to have been set for 7.21.